Thank you for visiting the Everywhen! We are delighted to see a grassroots effort to build Constellation City in the Black Rock Desert this JULY 2022!

 Do you want to bring your art, art car, performance, homestead (camp) or something altogether different to the Everywhen?
 Please visit the Project Registry to submit your project.

 The Black Rock Desert

-Constellation City (CC) is located on playa in the Black Rock Desert.
+Constellation City (CC) will be located on playa in the Black Rock Desert.
 Playa is bright, dusty, flat and alkaline.
 The tan-white playa expanse surrounds CC, creating a blank canvas that stretches toward distant rocky mountains.
 Goggles and masks are highly recommended, as wind storms can kick up dust.
 Winds gust can exceed 75 miles per hour, necessitating the use of rebar or lag bolts to stake shade, tents and structures to the desert floor.

 To survive in this environment, you need to be 100% self-sufficient.
 There will be NO cell phone service.
 Be sure to bring enough water (1.5 gallons per person per day), shade, and a place to sleep.

 You've seen that Black Rock that is the namesake of the Black Rock Desert, wanna know something more?